sysdiglabs/terraform-aws-secure-for-cloud/README.md

 Notice that:
 * This example will create resources that cost money.<br/>Run `terraform destroy` when you don't need them anymore
-* All created resources will be created within the tags `product:sysdig-cloudvision`, within the resource-group `sysdig-cloudvision`
+* All created resources will be created within the tags `product:sysdig-secure-for-cloud`, within the resource-group `sysdig-secure-for-cloud`

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->